This is a very comforting, hearty and satisfying Red Lentil Sun-Dried Tomato Arugula Pesto Soup. It’s packed with a whole lot of flavor and nutrition.

 - 1 Teaspoon Balsamic Vinegar

-In a soup pot add red lentils, rinse thoroughly and strain then add back to the pot and add the water to the pot, bring to a boil then reduce heat to medium for 20 – 30 minutes, scoop off the starchy foam
+Rinse the red lentils and add to the pot along with the water.
+Bring to a boil then reduce heat to medium for 20 – 30 minutes, scoop off the starchy foam.

-While the lentils are cooking make the pesto (I often make this the day before) make sure to puree really well
+While the lentils are cooking make the pesto (I often make this the day before) make sure to puree really well.
+When the lentils are soft, mix in the pesto and turn to low.